 Surprise operates under a council-manager form of government.
 Under this system the city council determines city policy, passes ordinances, and approves a balanced budget each year.

 The Surprise City Manager is Bob Wingenroth, who began June 11, 2014.
-Prior to his appointment as Manager by the City Council, Wingenroth was the Surprise Chief Financial Officer (CFO) and an Assistant City Manager overseeing Finance, Human Resources and Information Technology, posts he assumed when he started with the city in June, 2013.
+Prior to his appointment as manager by the city council, Wingenroth was the Surprise Chief Financial Officer (CFO) and Assistant City Manager overseeing Finance, Human Resources and Information Technology, posts he assumed when he started with the city in June, 2013.

-The City Manager's office is supported by two Assistant City Managers and a Deputy City Manager.
+The City Manager's Office is supported by two Assistant City Managers.